-PawSignal uses AI to help organize visible pet behavior cues.
+PawSignal uses AI to help organize visible pet behavior and body-language cues from photos.
 It is not a medical device, veterinarian, emergency service, or guaranteed interpretation system.

 What PawSignal Looks At